-Spam complaint rates are calculated by dividing the number of spam complaints for a particular email by the total number of recipients.
+Spam complaint rates are calculated by dividing the number of spam complaints about a particular email by the total number of recipients.

 If you have a high spam rate, there are two key steps you can take:

 - Conduct spam tests: services like Litmus will help you check whether or not an email is ending up in the spam folder by using a series of standard filters and testing with the average inbox for Gmail, Yahoo, AOL, etc.

 Second, identify problematic lists and/or email addresses.
-If you think emails sent to certain lists are going to the spam folder, and these lists might be the source of your issue, you can test your theory.
-A "problem list" could originate from a competition you ran, an event you held where you collected emails, a list you haven't emailed recently.
-Perhaps you're thinking a specific domain is the culprit (Gmail can often be more restrictive).
+If you think emails sent to certain lists are going to the spam folder and these lists might be the source of your issue, you can test your theory.
+A "problem list" could originate from a competition you ran, an event you held where you collected emails, or a list you haven't emailed recently.
+Perhaps you think a specific domain is the culprit (Gmail can often be more restrictive).
 We recommend using our segment builder to explore and validate (or invalidate) your concerns.

 - Add a second condition to the segment that specifies "has opened an email at least once over all time".